mac-s-g/react-json-view/README.md

 * Object and array nodes can be collapsed and expanded
 * Object and array nodes display meta-data on hover
 * Object and array nodes include a "Copy to Clipboard" feature
+* Customizable indent width property
-* Different classes are applied to different types for style interaction.
+* Different classes are applied to different types for style interaction

 ### Customizing Style
 update or override `src/style/_variables.scss` to apply your own theme.